 Your remark, "But I am left with the perennial question: why are male poets deemed the major carriers of the poetic lineage?" breaks my heart and fires up my spirit.
 It breaks my heart to see how frustrated you are with your education in poetry, and to realize how little things have changed in the twenty years since I entered the same graduate program in creative writing where you are now enrolled.
 And it fires up my spirit to recognize how much I now know to tell you about how to change that situation.
 The answer to your "perennial question" is surprisingly direct and challengingly simple: "The reason (white) male poets are deemed the major carriers of the poetic lineage is because they have worked hard for centuries to make it so, through the acts of criticism that create poetic lineages."

 By criticism I mean the entire literary apparatus of reviews, anthologies, journals, histories, panels, conferences, encyclopedias, and textbooks.
 Critical context is created not only through political power but also through such numerous small acts of persistence, arising out of individual faith and will; openness to carrying on legacies; and cooperation and teamwork.
-To edit, write, and otherwise create this apparatus is creative and fulfilling work in itself and tends to enrich a poet's poetry.
+To edit, write, publish books you believe in, and otherwise create this apparatus is creative and fulfilling work in itself and tends to enrich a poet's poetry.
 As Eliot pointed out long ago, poets who create a context of other poets, both precursors and contemporaries, in turn strengthen their own work.
-So, now that women poets are in a position to do some of this work, why are we so reluctant to exercise our fledgling literary powers?
+So, now that women poets are finally in a position to do some of this critical work, why are we so reluctant to exercise our fledgling literary powers?
+As I get older, I have learned the truth of a lesson I feel many women poets could benefit by remembering: power is only power to the extent that one uses it on behalf of others—and, almost every woman poet I can think of has a lot more power at her disposal than she seems to realize.

-Young poets are often disillusioned by the careerism they see at work in some of these endeavors.
-I know firsthand how depressing it is to see poets blindfolding themselves to work they don't choose to understand, or blackmailing others to make sure the work of their buddies is included in anthologies.
-Yet a fierce loyal and self-preserving instinct in male efforts on behalf of each others' work makes itself felt in honorable gestures as well as the dishonorable ones; watching them at work over the past two decades, I have learned great admiration for the generosity of spirit, loyalty, courage and energy that it takes for them to create poetic traditions.
+Young women poets are often disillusioned by the careerism they see at work in male literary endeavors.
+I know firsthand how depressing it is to see poets "blindfolding themselves to work they don't choose to understand," to use your phrase, or blackmailing others to make sure the work of their buddies is included in anthologies.
+Yet a fiercely loyal and self-preserving instinct in male writers makes itself felt in honorable gestures as well as the dishonorable ones.
+Watching literary white men at work building their own canons over the past two decades, I have learned great admiration for the generosity of spirit, loyalty, courage and energy that it takes for them to create poetic traditions based on the work of the poets they admire.
 It is ironic to learn from their example, since theirs are the same traditions that oppress and ignore women poets now, in the classroom and out of it.
 Still, we can follow the best of their models in learning how to weave our own critical contexts.
 We have no other choice, if we are to create thriving traditions of our own.

 The reason your professor, Mira, found it so simple to "draw a clear connection from Stevens to Ashbery," and to "leave women out" of that tradition, is that he was following the line drawn by Harold Bloom, following on Stevens' and Ashbery's own critical work and that of their students, friends, colleagues, and supporters over many decades, drawing in turn on the critical work of numerous, mostly white male, critics.
 The reason your professor would talk only "of Creeley or Olson's use of the modernist project of making a new measure" is because both Creeley and Olson set out their ideas of the measure in their own critical prose.
 Then their students wrote about it, and other poets and/or critics picked up their ideas and reprinted them in critical anthologies, and other poets and critics wrote books about them, and other poets and critics finally put the ideas into textbook form easily accessible to your professor.